 Emerging America builds teachers’ capacity to access and effectively use primary sources to engage students of all abilities.

-Emerging America supports K-12 history educators and students – especially struggling learners – to develop skills of inquiry, exploration and interpretation of the past through primary sources.
+Emerging America supports K-12 history educators and students – especially students with disabilities and multilingual learners – to develop skills of inquiry, exploration and interpretation of history, civics, social studies and the humanities through primary sources.

-Emerging America is a program of the Collaborative for Educational Services (CES) in Northampton, Massachusetts.
+Emerging America is a program of the Collaborative for Educational Services (CES).

 The name, “Emerging America,” reflects our approach to the study of history; like the nation itself, historical inquiry constantly evolves, ever growing, changing, and incorporating diverse perspectives and experiences.